 In the decades—and miles—that followed, Booz Allen broke new ground in all modes of transportation.

-One of the most complex assignments, Analysis and Functions of Transportation, began in 1965, recalled John Wing, who joined the firm in 1964 and led our transportation consulting business from 1981 to 1994.
+One of the most complex assignments, Analysis and Functions of Transportation, began in 1965, recalls John Wing, who joined the firm in 1964 and led our transportation consulting business from 1981 to 1994.

 Innovation and applied technology was Booz Allen’s sweet spot.
 Concrete was still being poured in Greater Washington for the Capital Beltway’s road deck when Booz Allen was tasked with applying advanced sensor technologies to traffic management, and designing early anti-lock braking systems.
 Our client for much of this work, the National Highway Safety Bureau, was the predecessor agency for NHTSA.